Kenny-Hui/HK_ATS/README.md

 ### [misc]
 Miscellaneous functions

-**travelmeterpanel** - The Pluginstates to display how many meters the train travelled, will reset on jump stations.
+**travelmeterpanel** - The panel indicator to display how many meters the train travelled, will reset on jump stations.
 Adding an comma specifies the nth digit of meters, up to 6 digit
-travelmeterpanel = `2,223` Means Pluginstates 223 will display the 2nd digit of the total meters
+travelmeterpanel = `2,223` Means Pluginstates[223] will display the 2nd digit of the total meters

-**cameramodepanel** - PluginStates to display what the camera mode currently is
+**cameramodepanel** - Panel Indicator to display what the camera mode currently is
+Returned Value:
 *0* = Interior (2D Cab), F1
 *1* = Interior (Look Ahead), F1
 *2* = Exterior, F2